-3. Approve a budget of £500,000 to be made available to support the Project, which would be held in a ring-fenced capital reserve, within the 2022/23 Capital Programme, which can be released following consideration and approval of a viable and affordable business case by the Executive of Carlisle City Council and/or Cumberland Council, as set out in paragraph 2.5.
+3. Approve, for recommendation to Council, a budget of £500,000 to be made available to support the Project, which would be held in a ring-fenced capital reserve, within the 2022/23 Capital Programme, which can be released following consideration and approval of a viable and affordable business case by the Executive of Carlisle City Council and/or Cumberland Council, as set out in paragraph 2.5.